Scoop Hybrid Workforce Terms of Service

 13.2 Severability.
 If any provision of this Agreement is held to be unenforceable for any reason, such provision shall be reformed only to the extent necessary to make it enforceable.

 13.3 Assignment.
 Neither party may assign this Agreement in whole or in part without the other party’s prior written consent (which consent will not be unreasonably denied, delayed or conditioned), except to an affiliate or a successor in connection with a merger or sale of all or substantially all of a party’s assets or stock.

 13.4 Entire Agreement.
-This Agreement represents the entire agreement between Customer and Scoop with respect to the subject matter hereof, and supersedes all prior or contemporaneous communications and proposals (whether oral, written or electronic) between Customer and Scoop with respect thereto.
+This Agreement (including the Commute Addendum) represents the entire agreement between Customer and Scoop with respect to the subject matter hereof, and supersedes all prior or contemporaneous communications and proposals (whether oral, written or electronic) between Customer and Scoop with respect thereto.